mrdbourke/Sentiment-Analysis-with-Keras/README.md

 You will build a Keras model from the ground up to classify IMDB movie reviews as being postive or negative.

-With the model built in this notebook you should achieve at least 85% accuracy.
+When deciding if a review is postive or negative, the model built in this notebook should achieve at least 85% accuracy.

 For more information on Keras check out the documentation at [keras.io](http://keras.io).